 After choosing, click “Create Pixel”.

-With Web Events, you can need to fulfill:
+With Web Events, you need to fulfill:

-• Fill in your Pixel Name: You should name the pixel according to the conversion intent.
+- Fill in your Pixel Name: You should name the pixel according to the conversion intent.
 The maximum length for a Pixel name is 128 characters, including spaces.
 Mega Digital recommends the pixel name corresponds to the website or domain name.

-• Choose Connection Method: Click TikTok Pixel then Next.
+- Choose Connection Method: Click TikTok Pixel, then Next.

-How to install TikTok Pixel?
+How to create TikTok Pixel

 Note: You can always return and select another method to set up more events under this pixel ID.

-• Click “Copy pixel code”.
+- Click “Copy pixel code”.

-• Paste the copied code into the Head tag (starting with <head> and ending with </head>) in the code section of the web page.
+- Paste the copied code into the Head tag (starting with <head> and ending with </head>) in the code section of the web page.
 The following example will make it easier for you to visualize:

 <!---Example___>